 This is the Texas Elections Code offense pertaining to deepfakes, and one of only two deepfake video laws in Texas as of 2023.
 The other offense dealing with deep fake videos is Unlawful Production Or Distribution Of Certain Sexually Explicit Videos.
-Learn more about the True Source of Communication offense below.

-What is the current Texas law about True Source Of Communication?
+What is the current Texas law about True Source of Communication?

 The current Texas law defines the offense of True Source of Communication in three subsections of Election Code Section §255.004, subsections (a), (b), and (d) as follows (subsection (c) classifies the offense as a Class A misdemeanor):[1]